milan0122/google_firebase_learning/README.md

 - **Filter Items**: Implement filtering for improved data accessibility.
 - **Update & Delete**: Users can update or delete items in the database.
 - Same operation has also performed with FirebaseFireStore
+- **Upload Image**: able to upload in firebase storage from external device (simulator or real device)

 ## Getting Started